shiro-saber/node-env-installer/README.md

 After getting a node version, if the version is not currently installed in the machine this plugin will install it for you.

-You also can configure the implicit installation/update of your package by environment variables.
+You also can configure the implicit installation/update of your package by environment variables, this will use the [npm-install-changed](https://www.npmjs.com/package/npm-install-changed) for the update of the modules.

 ## Plugin Requirements